OpenEvalProject/evals/manuscripts/elife-97827/v1/manuscript.md

 ## Results

-## Low expression of CPT1A in CRC tumours
+### Low expression of CPT1A in CRC tumours

 Analysis of CRC mRNA sequencing arrays from GEO consistently indicated low CPT1A mRNA levels in CRC (Figure 1A).
 The transcript levels of CPT1A were lower in most colon cancers (19/24 pairs) than in the adjacent non-tumour tissues (Figure 1B).
 Meanwhile, CPT1A protein levels were lower in most CRC tissues (14/16 pairs) than in the adjacent non-tumour tissues (Figure 1C).
 Further exploration of CPT1A expression in TCGA revealed that CPT1A mRNA levels were significantly lower in colon adenocarcinoma (COAD) tissues than in the adjacent non-tumour tissues (Figure 1D).
 Similar results were observed for rectal adenocarcinoma (READ) (Figure 1E).
 Immunohistochemistry (IHC) staining of the cancer-adjacent borders of two patients showed that CPT1A protein levels were lower in CRC tissues than in the nearby non-tumour tissues (Figure 1F).
 These findings provide comprehensive evidence supporting the downregulation of CPT1A expression at both mRNA and protein levels in CRC.

 ![Figure 1.](https://cdn.elifesciences.org/articles/97827/elife-97827-fig1-v1.jpg)

 **Figure 1.:** (A) The expression of CPT1A in six GEO microarrays.
 (B) Real-time PCR for CPT1A in 24-paired CRC and adjacent non-tumour tissues.
 (C) Western blot for CPT1A in 16-paired CRC and adjacent non-tumour tissues.
 (D) Lower CPT1A mRNA level in colon adenocarcinoma (COAD) than the normal counterparts from TCGA in UALCAN database.
 (E) Lower CPT1A mRNA level in rectal adenocarcinoma (READ) than the normal counterparts from TCGA in UALCAN database.
-(F) Immunohistochemistry (IHC) assay for CPT1A in two patients, scale bar = 100μm. ***p<0.001, **p<0.01, *p<0.05.Figure 1—source data 1.Figure 1C.Figure 1—source data 2.Figure 1C.
+(F) Immunohistochemistry (IHC) assay for CPT1A in two patients, scale bar = 100μm. ***p<0.001, **p<0.01, *p<0.05.

-## Low CPT1A CRC exhibits radioresistance and poor overall survival
+### Low CPT1A CRC exhibits radioresistance and poor overall survival

 Based on the IHC scores, patients were divided into CPT1A high- and low-expression groups (Figure 2A).
 Kaplan-Meier survival analysis indicated that low CPT1A-expressing patients had low overall survival (OS) (Figure 2B).
 Survival analysis of READ patients with low CPT1A using GEPIA also suggested a low OS; the difference was statistically close but not significant (p=0.061, Figure 2C).
 To further investigate the correlation between CPT1A and radiotherapy efficacy, IHC staining and scoring for CPT1A were performed on samples from 43 patients with rectal cancer who received neoadjuvant radiochemotherapy.
 Among patients with a tumour regression grade (TRG) score of 1, which indicates a minimal number of residual tumour cells, a high IHC score for CPT1A is often observed.
 Conversely, patients with a TRG score of 2, indicating more residual tumour cells, exhibited relatively lower IHC staining intensity and overall scores (Figure 2D).
 A comparison of groups with TRG 2–3 and TRG 1 revealed significantly higher IHC scores in the TRG 1 group (Figure 2E).
 The TRG and IHC scores for CPT1A showed a negative correlation (R=−0.3430 and p=0.024) (Figure 2F).
 In summary, low CPT1A expression was associated with poor OS, high TRG scores, and a high probability of radioresistance.